Utah Admin. Code R315-303-4 - Standards for Maintenance and Operation

 Containing PCBs.

-a solid waste disposal facility shall not knowingly dispose, treat, store, or
+solid waste management facility may not knowingly accept, dispose, treat,

-otherwise handle hazardous waste or waste containing PCBs except under the
+store, or otherwise handle hazardous waste or waste containing PCBs except

 R315-315-7(3)(a);